 Choosing health insurance coverage for you and your family is no small decision.
-Even though the Affordable Care Act requires that all qualified major medical insurance plans cover certain preventive services and include essential health benefits at no additional cost, there are nuances.
+Even though the Affordable Care Act (ACA), which is also known as Obamacare, requires that all ACA-compliant major medical insurance policies cover certain preventive services and include essential health benefits at no additional cost, there are nuances.

 1. Consider your healthcare needs and budget

-If you have a pre-existing health condition and/or expect to use your health plan for more than preventive care, you may want to consider what is most cost-effective in your situation.
-The plan with the lowest monthly premium may not be the best deal.
+If you have a pre-existing health condition and/or expect to use your health insurance policy for more than preventive care, you may want to consider what is most cost-effective in your situation.
+The policy with the lowest monthly premium may not be the best deal.

-- Bronze plan – 60% of covered medical expenses paid by the plan; 40% by the consumer
+- Bronze – 60% of covered medical expenses paid by the policy; 40% by the consumer

-- Silver plan – 70% of covered medical expenses paid by the plan; 30% by the consumer
+- Silver – 70% of covered medical expenses paid by the policy; 30% by the consumer

-- Gold plan – 80% of covered medical expenses paid by the plan; 20% by the consumer
+- Gold– 80% of covered medical expenses paid by the policy; 20% by the consumer

-- Platinum plan – 90% of covered medical expenses paid by the plan; 10% by the consumer
+- Platinum– 90% of covered medical expenses paid by the policy; 10% by the consumer

-Bronze plans may have the lowest monthly premiums and highest cost-sharing.
-Platinum plans will likely have the highest monthly premiums and lowest cost-sharing.
+Bronze policies generally have the lowest monthly premiums and highest cost-sharing percentage.
+Platinum policies generally have the highest monthly premiums and lowest cost-sharing percentage.

-While all health plans are required to have the same minimum coverage for the 10 essential health benefits and preventive care, plans will differ beyond that as far as what treatments, services, prescription drugs, specialists, and other medical expenses are covered and at what rate.
+While all major medical insurance policies are required to have the 10 essential health benefits and preventive care, policies will differ beyond that as far as what treatments, services, prescription drugs, specialists, and other medical expenses are covered and at what rate.

-As you compare plans, consider how each covers care and services such as the following:
+As you compare policies, consider how each covers healthcare and services such as the following:

 - Urgent care visits